jkonecny12/presentation-github-self-hosted-runners/README.md

 # Tooling for OpenAlt presentation about self-hosted runners
 Tools for presentation on OpenAlt about GitHub self-hosted runners

+# Prerequisite
+You have to have [podman](https://podman.io/) installed on your machine.
+Should be packaged for most of the Linux distributions.

 # How to use this

 1. Build a container: